vueuse/head/README.md

 ### 🌇 Sunsetting @vueuse/head

 The `@vueuse/head` package has been sunset in favour of Unhead.
+This means no new features will be added to this package and installation of this package directly will be discouraged.

 [Unhead](https://unhead.unjs.io) is a any-framework document head manager with a focus on delightful DX and performance.
 It's used in the Nuxt core and is part of the UnJS ecosystem.